wieslawzych/flowandfocus.github.io/_posts/2023-04-26-four-principles-of-daoism.md

 ---
 layout: post
-title: Understanding the Four Main Principles of Daoism
+title: What are the 4 main principles of Daoism?
 subtitle:
 description: Discover the profound wisdom of Daoism as we explore its four core principles.
 Immerse yourself in the art of balance, harmony, spontaneity, and simplicity, and unlock a path to inner peace and enlightenment.
 Let the ancient teachings of Daoism guide your journey towards a more fulfilling life.
 excerpt: Discover the profound wisdom of Daoism as we explore its four core principles.
 Immerse yourself in the art of balance, harmony, spontaneity, and simplicity, and unlock a path to inner peace and enlightenment.
 Let the ancient teachings of Daoism guide your journey towards a more fulfilling life.